ctcl-bregis/ctclsite-python/config/projects/codenames.md

 ## Chlorofluorocarbons and Hydrochlorofluorocarbon
 Starting June 2, 2023, Chlorofluorocarbon and Hydrochlorofluorocarbon codenames are reserved for Intel systems without ECC memory support.
 This excludes devices originally classified as a Chromebook or Chromebox, as they may get a chromium compound codename.
 Intel systems with ECC memory support may get a plastics-related codename instead.

-On January 19, 2024, he categories for Chlorofluorocarbons and Hydrochlorofluorocarbons were extended to include Chlorofluoroolefins and Hydrochlorofluoroolefins respectively.
+On January 19, 2024, the categories for Chlorofluorocarbons and Hydrochlorofluorocarbons were extended to include Chlorofluoroolefins and Hydrochlorofluoroolefins respectively.

 ### Chlorofluorocarbons/Chlorofluoroolefins
 Chlorofluorocarbon/Chlorofluoroolefin codenames are used for desktops